ChrisWhealy/geo_server/README.md

 The following startup sequence is performed for each country server:

-1. When a country server is started for the first time, a [ZIP file](http://download.geonames.org/export/dump/) containing all the geographic information for that country is downloaded from the GeoNames website.
+1. When a country server is started for the first time, a [ZIP file](http://download.geonames.org/export/dump/) containing all the geographic and geopolitical information for that country is downloaded from the GeoNames website.

-1. Once unzipped, the resulting text file contains a large amount of geographic information - much of which is not relevant for `geo-server`'s requirements.
-Therefore, the text file is scanned only for those records having feature class values of "P" (population centres) or "A" (administrative areas).
+1. Once unzipped, the resulting text file contains a large amount of information - much of which is not relevant for `geo-server`'s requirements.
+Therefore, the text file is scanned only for those records having a feature class of "P" (population centres) or "A" (administrative areas).
 All other records are ignored.

     * A further restriction is imposed here that feature class "P" records must refer to towns or cities having a population greater than some arbitrary limit (currently set to 500).

-    * An internal file is created (`FCP.txt`) that contains the records from each feature class "P" record supplemented with the region information from the relevant feature class "A" records.
+    * An internal `FCP` text file is created that contains all the feature class "P" records supplemented with the region information from the relevant feature class "A" records.
 This data then becomes the searchable list of towns/cities for that particular country.

-    * Each time a country server is started, the existence of the `FCP.txt` file is checked.
-If it exists and is not stale, then the country server will start using the information in `FCP.txt` rather than downloading the country's ZIP file again.
-Starting a country server from its `FCP.txt` file greatly reduces the start up time from a few minutes down to a few seconds.
+    * Each time a country server is started, the existence of the `FCP` text file is checked.
+If it exists and is not stale, then the country server will start up using the information in the `FCP` text file rather than downloading the country's ZIP file again.
+Starting a country server from its `FCP` text file greatly reduces the start up time from a few minutes down to a few seconds.

-1. The eTag for each downloaded country ZIP file is also stored.
+1. The eTag value for each country ZIP file is also stored.

-    * If the country server is restarted more than 24 hours after the eTag data was downloaded, then the local country data is considered potentially stale.
+    * If the country server is restarted more than 24 hours after the eTag data was downloaded, then the `FCP` text file is considered potentially stale.
 The eTag value is now used to check if a new version of the country file exists.
-If it does, the new ZIP file is downloaded and a new `FCP.txt` file created.
+If it does, the new ZIP file is downloaded and a new `FCP` text file is generated.

-1. If you start a country server and find that it immediately stops with a substatus of `no_cities`, then this simply means the country contains no towns or cities with a population greater than the population limit (currently set to 500)
+1. If you start a country server and find that it immediately stops with a substatus of `no_cities`, then this simply means this particular country contains no towns or cities with a population greater than the population limit (currently set to 500)